juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 ```

-That search didn't find anything.
-We'll try again with a shorter, more generic, search clue.
+That search didn't find anything; try again with a more generic name.

 ```Bash